 Richmond Strikers Lacrosse was founded in 2015 to bring quality lacrosse programming to females in the greater Richmond area under the umbrella of the well-established and respected Richmond Strikers club.
 Strikers Lacrosse prides itself on hiring well-qualified, development-focused, coaches and providing high level playing opportunities for middle and high school aged lacrosse athletes.
 In June of 2017, the Strikers added boys lacrosse to the organization.

-Our mission is to use the sport of lacrosse to help girls and boys reach their highest potential as athletes, as well as, their personal potential as leaders.
+Our mission is to use the sport of lacrosse to help girls reach their highest potential as athletes, as well as, their personal potential as leaders.
 We are committed to developing the fundamentals, individual technical skills, and team concepts, all while building character with good sportsmanship and integrity.
 We believe that team and individual sports experiences help girls and young women develop confidence and self-awareness, which allow them the opportunity to grow through the challenges in leadership.
 Our staff is made up of not only great coaches, but also great mentors, whose own athletic journeys have helped shaped their lives and individual successes.

 What It Takes to Become a Top Lacrosse Player

 1. Strength is the number one attribute that athletes must possess in order to be successful.
 Female lacrosse players must gain core, lower body, and upper body strength and stability to be able to play with the power and explosiveness that lacrosse requires.